The European Antitrust Review 2015 • Section 4: Country chapters

 On 24 February 2000, the Council also adopted Decision No. 17 regarding definition of the relevant market.
 This decision mostly reflects the provisions of the European Commission notice ‘on the definition of the relevant markets for the purposes of community competition law’.

-Under this decision, ‘relevant market’ should be understood as a market of certain goods in a relevant geographic territory, whereas a ‘product market’ means the aggregate of goods, which – from the consumer’s point of view – are appropriate substitutes according to their characteristics, application, prices and geographic market.
+Under this decision, ‘relevant market’ shall be understood as a market of certain goods in a relevant geographic territory, whereas a ‘product market’ means the aggregate of goods, which – from the consumer’s point of view – are appropriate substitutes according to their characteristics, application, prices and geographic market.
 A demand-side substitutability (potential competitors and barriers to entry) should also be taken into account.
 A territory on which the conditions of competition in respect of a relevant product market are essentially similar to those of all undertakings and which, taking this fact into consideration, may be distinguished from adjacent territories.

 Case law and recent developments